 ABOUT JENN ABELSON:

 Jenn Abelson was an investigative reporter for the Boston Globe when she was co-author with Chessy Prout of her memoir, I Have the Right To: A High School Survivor’s Story of Sexual Assault, Justice, and Hope which grew out of her Globe reporting.
 Ms. Abelson’s investigations for the Spotlight Team have exposed sexual misconduct at private schools, ESPN, and within the modeling industry.
 She has also investigated surgeons secretly operating on two patients simultaneously and the mislabeling of fish at restaurants.
 In 2015, she was a Pulitzer Prize finalist for a series about dangerous off-campus college housing.
-She recently joined the Investigative Unit of The Washington Post.
+She is on the Investigative Unit of The Washington Post.
 Ms. Abelson grew up in New York, attended Cornell University, and lives in Washington, D.C.

 “A bold, new voice.” —People